zsparal/api-documentation/source/reference/oauth2/tokens.rst

        .. type:: string

      - A space separated list of permissions.
-Please refer to :ref:`Permissions <oauth/permissions>` for the full permission list.
+Please refer to :doc:`Permissions </oauth/permissions>` for the full permission list.

 Example